Blue cheese: European Union

 In the European Union, many blue cheeses, such as Cabrales, Danablu, Gorgonzola, Roquefort and Blue Stilton, carry a protected designation of origin, meaning they can bear the name only if they have been made in a particular region.
 Similarly, individual countries have protections of their own such as France's Appellation d'Origine Contrôlée and Italy's Denominazione di Origine Protetta.
 Blue cheeses with no protected origin name are designated simply "blue cheese".

 Canada

-Under the regulation of the Canadian Food Inspection Agency, it requires manufacturers to produce blue cheese with a maximum of 47 percent moisture, and minimum of 27 percent milk fat.
-Salt is allowed to be used as a preservative; however, the amount of the salt or combination of salts shall not exceed 200 parts per million of the milk and milk products used to make the cheese.
-Other than that the regulation of Canadian Food Inspection Agency does not limit producers to use bacterial cultures to aid further ripening and flavoring preparations other than cheese flavoring.
+Under the regulation of the Canadian Food Inspection Agency, manufacturers can produce blue cheese with a maximum of 47 percent moisture and minimum of 27 percent milk fat.
+Salt is allowed to be used as a preservative; however, the amount of the salt or combination of salts shall not exceed 200 parts per million of milk and milk products used to make the cheese.
+The Canadian Food Inspection Agency does not limit the use of bacterial cultures to aid further ripening and flavoring preparations other than cheese flavoring.

+United States

+The United States Code of Federal Regulations standard for blue cheese specifies a minimum milkfat content of 50 percent, and maximum moisture of 46 percent.
+Optional ingredients permitted include food coloring to neutralize the yellowish tint of the cheese, benzoyl peroxide bleach, and vegetable wax for coating the rind.